tapis-project/paas/CIItoPAAS/AA_Readme.txt

 Category.json, ContractType.json and ProjectType.json house a tree like structure.
 I did this, for now, by using a foreign key to itself for the parent IDs.

 Also, at the time of creating these, the foreign key naming conventions were messed up.
-All foreign keys will need to be updated when the foreign key convention is fixed.
+These assume this has been fixed.

 ===========
 ** Example command (for Questions table on localhost, change as needed) to create these tables: